-Checklist: the Essential Items You’ll Need for Postpartum Recovery
+13 Postpartum Essentials You’ll Need for Recovery

 There’s a lot going on in the postpartum period.
 You of course have a new baby to care for, but you’re also going to need some care yourself.
-Regardless of how easy or difficult your birth was, it’s bound to leave you feeling uncomfortable and sore, and recovery can be a bit, well, messy.
-Which is why it’s smart to stock up on products that can help ease your postpartum pains and make your transition into new motherhood as seamless as possible.
+Regardless of how easy or difficult your birth was—or whether you had a vaginal or c-section delivery—you’re bound to feel uncomfortable and sore, and recovery can be a bit, well, messy.
+Which is why it’s smart to stock up on products that can help ease your postpartum pains and make the transition into new motherhood as seamless as possible.

 Bleeding in the days and weeks after childbirth can be heavy at times.
 “It’s highly likely that you’ll bleed through your underwear at least once during the postpartum period,” says Michaela Ward, APRN-CNM, a midwife at the Ohio State University Wexner Medical Center.
 That’s why she recommends getting disposable underwear or at least a few pairs you’re okay throwing out if they get stained.
 You’ll receive some stretchy, disposable mesh underwear in the hospital, and many women take a free stash of those home.
 If you find those to be a little too flimsy, some brands are now making absorbent “period panties” and even underwear specifically designed for postpartum moms.

 After birth, your vagina will likely swell (after all, the area experienced a huge increase in blood flow and fluid.)
 Applying ice to the region is an easy, effective way to find relief, especially in the first 24 hours after vaginal birth.
 There are plenty of ways to go about it—women have used everything from reusable ice packs to ice chips into an adult diaper—but Frida Mom has come up with a genius 2-in-1 absorbent maxi pad and ice pack that’s shaped to cover the entire perineal area.